mcpvilapouca/alginate-scaffold-3Dprint/README.md

 ## 3D printing simulation

 Here is a video of the 3D printing simulation of the scaffold at 5mm/s.
-We can see the deformations that arise from the self-weight of the material being deposited and açso the creep from the material viscoelasticity
+We can see the deformations that arise from the self-weight of the material being deposited and also the creep from the material viscoelasticity

 <img width="862" alt="geometry" src="https://user-images.githubusercontent.com/95075305/197178767-0dbb6cb3-8fa2-4f3c-aab3-7ba99f1dba92.gif">